WallStreetMojo

 Step #2

-You can eliminate this error by combining IFERROR in Excel in a given formula and add a nice message instead of #N/A. See the screenshot below:
+You can eliminate this error by combining IFERROR in Excel in a given formula and adding a nice message instead of "#N/A." See the screenshot below:

-IFERROR allows you to add a text whenever there is an error occurred.
+The Excel IFERROR function allows us to add a text whenever an error occurs.

 Excel Troubleshooting Example 1-1